singhsurjeet/demo/jenkins/readme.md

 `base64 ./credentials.json > credentials.json`

-Plus, follow this for configuring access to GCR repo. [guide](https://medium.com/google-cloud/how-to-push-docker-image-to-google-container-registry-gcr-through-jenkins-job-52b9d5ce9f7f) on how to push images to GCR from jenkins.
+Plus, follow the configuration access to GCR repo if you are using GCR plugins in jenkins.
+[Guide](https://medium.com/google-cloud/how-to-push-docker-image-to-google-container-registry-gcr-through-jenkins-job-52b9d5ce9f7f) on how to push images to GCR from jenkins.

 Alternaively you can login from `docker login` as shown in pipeline.